ArlandMv/IPIngenieria-ng20-TailwindV4-CI-AI-n8n/docs/components.md

     - Servicios Consultoria
     - no circles - (low)
 - AI Services
-    - SHOULD REACT TO CONSULTATION SERVCICES
+    - fix bulletpoints with SVGs
-    - fix styles last srevice
+    - fix styles last service
 - How It Works - SHOULD BE DONE
 - Testimonials - GET THEM
 - Pricing  - fix buttons
-- Contact Form -
+- Contact Form - make reactive
 - Footer - fix links

+# TODO:
-TODO: USE SEMANTIC TAGS WHEN POSSIBLE USING AI
+- USE SEMANTIC TAGS WHEN POSSIBLE USING AI
+- Favicon
+- SEO

+# used prompt

+ok next review our changes using git to analyze the staged and not staged changes then suggest 3 unique messages that follow the commit rules